JSBmanD/docs/pages/emails/leanplum.md

 ![image](/_assets/img/pages/email/setup-test.png)

+[block:callout]
+{
+  "type": "protip",
-!!! protip "What happens to your links behind the scenes?"
-    This is what a link looks like within your email template:
+  "title": "What happens to your links behind the scenes?", "body": "This is what a link looks like within your email template:"
+}
+[/block]

     ```html
     http://example.com/?foo=bar